KQM-git/TCL/docs/evidence/combat-mechanics/cooldowns.md

 [Disscussion](https://tickets.deeznuts.moe/ticket-archive/attachments_877833812992725043_884454377094537227_transcript-cd-reduction-double-burst.html)

 **Finding:**
-With sufficient CD reduction (Chongyun's ice field, anemo resonance, and 20% elemental burst CD reduction from a spiral abyss card), some characters with deployable bursts can have two bursts on field simultaneously.
+With sufficient CD reduction (Chongyun's ice field, anemo resonance, and 20% elemental Burst CD reduction from a spiral abyss card), some characters with deployable bursts can have two bursts on field simultaneously.

 **Evidence:**
 Video evidence and additional comments consolidated [here](https://docs.google.com/spreadsheets/d/1wNcQ_nnxpG7fD3uTlUcQw8fEWnptp_TE1MGsJDKHzKw/edit?usp=sharing) (unsuccessful characters not included)

 **Significance:**
-Documents which current characters are able to have a double burst on field.
-Extra testing after Baal's release (in consideration of the CD reduction provided by C6) also confirms that the burst talent configurations for these characters remain unchanged.
+Documents which current characters are able to have a double Burst on field.
+Extra testing after Baal's release (in consideration of the CD reduction provided by C6) also confirms that the Burst talent configurations for these characters remain unchanged.